-Call Northwest Justice Project to find out if your county has any free legal services available, or visit the Washington LawHelp web site at www.washingtonlawhelp.org.
+Call Northwest Justice Project at 1-888-201-1014 to find out if your county has any free legal services available, or visit the Washington LawHelp web site at www.washingtonlawhelp.org.
 In King County, you can make an appointment for a free half-hour consultation with a lawyer at one of the Neighborhood Legal Clinics.
 You can also contact your local bar association for more resources.
 Fill out all your paperwork before going in for your appointment.
 This way, the lawyer can better answer your questions.
-Our publication called Tips on Getting Your Paperwork Ready so you can Get Help with Your Family Law Case can help you get ready for your appointment.
+Our publication called Getting Your Paperwork Ready so you can Get Help with Your Family Law Case can help you get ready for your appointment.

 Be in the courtroom at least fifteen minutes before the trial is set to start.
 NEVER BE LATE.

 Your witnesses must be ready to go when they call your case for trial.
 If you do not need a witness for several hours, make sure they are available within ten to fifteen minutes with a quick phone call.